tylertufano/SubPaperFlux/README.md

 - Headless logins: Uses Selenium + Chrome to authenticate and capture cookies.
 - Miniflux integration: Updates specified Miniflux feeds with fresh cookies.
 - RSS polling: Fetches and filters feed entries using flexible schedules and lookbacks.
-- Instapaper publishing: Sends URLs or full HTML (for paywalled content) to Instapaper, with folder and tag support.
+- Instapaper publishing: Consumes stored bookmarks and sends URLs or full HTML (for paywalled content) to Instapaper, with folder and tag support.
-- Stateful operation: Tracks last poll time, last processed entry, and local bookmark cache for sync/purge.
+- Stateful operation: Tracks last poll time, last processed entry, and a local bookmark cache for sync/purge.
 - Retention and purge: Optional retention to delete old Instapaper bookmarks.

 **How It Works**
 - You provide an INI file per feed with references to JSON config blocks.
-- On a schedule, the service optionally logs in (headless), updates Miniflux cookies, polls the RSS feed, then publishes new items to Instapaper.
+- On a schedule, the service optionally logs in (headless), updates Miniflux cookies, polls the RSS feed (saving matching entries as bookmarks), then publishes new items to Instapaper.
-- State is stored per INI as a `.ctrl` file next to your INI; cookies are cached in `cookie_state.json`.
+- State is stored per INI as a `.ctrl` file next to your INI; cookies are cached in a database-backed store keyed by the `site_login_id`/`site_config_id` pair from your config.

 Requirements
 - Python 3.11+ (Docker image uses Python 3.12 slim).